-Besides knowing to choose from Cat 6A UTP and F/UTP, some other parameters of Cat 6A cables also affect its performance.
-We know all Cat 6A cables must meet the same base set of specifications, but they are surprisingly different in their physical properties.
+Besides knowing to choose from Cat6a UTP, F/UTP and SFTP cable, some other parameters of Cat 6A cables also affect its performance.
 Here are four key considerations to weigh when choosing a Cat 6A cable.

-With larger cable diameters also comes a larger bend radius, which is important when routing cables in tight spaces such as inside wall cavities.
-The bend radius also has an impact on the ability to route cables for maximum airflow within racks.
+Larger cable diameters mean a larger bend radius which is important when routing cables in tight spaces such as inside wall cavities.
+The bend radius also affects the ability to route cables for maximum airflow within racks.
 The smaller the bend radius, the easier the cable is to route and install.

-Most Cat 6A cables are larger because they have more and thicker materials.
+Most Cat6a Ethernet cables are larger because they have more and thicker materials.
 More twists in the copper pairs, larger splines separating the pairs, and thicker outer jackets.
-All of these add up to cables that take longer to prepare and terminate.
+All of these lead to longer time to prepare and terminate Cat6a cables.
 Thinner and more round cables take less time to install.

 There is a perception that shielded cable provides better noise immunity, but the effectiveness of the shield depends on the quality and reliability of the shield termination, balance of the twisted pairs, and quality of the local and remote ground connection.
 The impedance of the ground connection can increase higher frequencies and differences in ground potential can couple noise into the conductors.
 Cable designs that effectively surround the conductors with a Faraday cage can provide an electromagnetic barrier without the potential drawbacks of grounding.